k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: covetous fixes
 - Covetous monsters can assume normal movement when close to the player
 - Move ents from is_woodland_creature() to is_woodland_being()
+- Allow the blacksmith hammer to be used to remove a heavy iron ball chained to you